Helium 10 Review: A Great Tool To Grow Your Amazon FBA Business?

 Keyword Clean-up With Frankenstein

-As you might imagine, words like “makeup” “wipes” and several others appear over and over again in a list of 4,000+ keywords.
+As you might imagine, words like "makeup" "wipes" and several others appear repeatedly in a list of 4,000+ keywords.

-While we want to make sure we use our most important keyword phrases like “makeup remover wipes” just as they appear, other less relevant words like “aloe” “sensitive” really only need to be in our listing once in order to make sure Amazon indexes us for that keyword.
+While we want to make sure as Amazon sellers, that we use our most important keyword phrases like "makeup remover wipes" just as they appear, other less relevant words like "aloe" "sensitive" really only need to be in our listing once in order to make sure Amazon indexes us for that keyword.